richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#2.md

 ### Enhancing your query

 Here are examples taken from the first lesson.
-You can experiment with qStudio by modifying the queries as shown below:
+You can experiment with QStudio by modifying the queries as shown below:

 > Note - these examples use the [PRQL](https://prql-lang.org)